Killing of Ashli Babbitt: Life and views of Ashli Babbitt

 According to her brother, Babbitt became frustrated with such issues as the number of homeless people in San Diego and the difficulties of running a small business.
 As she struggled professionally, she came to embrace the radical right.
 On July 1, 2019, a judge issued a $71,000 judgment against her pool business for failing to repay a loan; around the same time, she supported Donald Trump and started following and promoting conspiracy theories.
 In November 2019, Babbitt tweeted about Pizzagate, a conspiracy theory that senior Democrats were operating a child sex-trafficking ring.
 By February 2020, Babbitt publicly supported QAnon, a broader far-right conspiracy theory that expanded Pizzagate's claims by adding the concept of a worldwide cabal of Satan-worshipping child abusers whom Trump is secretly fighting.
 One customer recalled having stopped doing business with Babbitt's company in 2020, after Babbitt unexpectedly delivered a political rant over the telephone.

 Babbitt was highly active on social media through her Twitter handle @CommonAshSense.
 She seldom posted original content: most of her posts were retweets, frequently of messages from conservative and right-wing figures like Michael Flynn and Jack Posobiec, and conservative news sites like Right Side Broadcasting.
 According to Marc-André Argentino, a researcher studying QAnon and other extremist groups, Babbitt was not "a leader or major influencer within the QAnon movement", and was not involved in selling QAnon-themed merchandise.
-She had nonetheless tweeted regularly about the conspiracy theory since February 2020.
+She had tweeted regularly about the conspiracy theory since February 2020.
 Babbitt posted about 50 times a day on Twitter; on Election Day, she posted 77 times.

 After the election, Babbitt rejected the results and began supporting the Stop the Steal movement.
 On January 1, 2021, Babbitt announced plans to travel to DC for January 6.

 A central belief among QAnon believers is that Trump was planning a massive sting operation on the "cabal", with mass arrests of thousands of cabal members to take place on a day known as "The Storm".
 On January 5, 2021, the day before the assault on the Capitol, Babbitt tweeted:

-Nothing will stop us … they can try and try and try but the storm is here and it is descending upon DC in less than 24 hours … dark to light!
+Nothing will stop us ... they can try and try and try but the storm is here and it is descending upon DC in less than 24 hours ... dark to light!

-On January 6, prior to her arrival at the Capitol, Babbitt retweeted messages by Trump lawyer and QAnon promoter L. Lin Wood demanding that Vice President Mike Pence, Deputy Attorney General Rod Rosenstein and Supreme Court Chief Justice John Roberts resign and that charges be brought against Pence and Rosenstein.
+On January 6, prior to her arrival at the Capitol, Babbitt retweeted messages by Trump lawyer and QAnon promoter L. Lin Wood demanding that Vice President Mike Pence, Deputy Attorney General Rod Rosenstein and Supreme Court chief justice John Roberts resign and that charges be brought against Pence and Rosenstein.

 Capitol attack

-It was reported that Vice President Pence had also been evacuated, but he remained in a secure location inside the Capitol.
+It was reported that Pence had also been evacuated, but he remained in a secure location inside the Capitol.

 Rioters occupied the empty Senate chamber while federal law enforcement officers defended the evacuated House floor.
 Capitol police were overrun by the rioters.